Who is James Cracknell? Meet the Strictly Come Dancing 2019 contestant and rowing champion

 James Cracknell has won Olympic gold for his rowing – will his rumba be as good?

-James Cracknell is lacing up his dancing shoes, ready to hotfoot it to the Strictly Come Dancing 2019 dancefloor.
+James Cracknell is lacing up his dancing shoes, ready to hotfoot it to the Strictly Come Dancing 2019 dancefloor along with the confirmed Strictly celeb line-up.

 The Olympic gold medallist has been confirmed for the latest series of the BBC 1 dance show.